Recommended Grade Levels: 7 - 12 and up

 After students use the site, teachers may want to discuss with their class why certain steps of surgery occurred in the order they did, or why these steps were performed at all.
 Asking questions such as “Why do you think the Operating Room team asks the patient to do math (counting backwards by 7s) during the surgery?” will get students thinking about WHY various steps exist or why they are accomplished as they are.
 Teachers can also ask questions such as, “What do you think the FIRST brain surgery was like and how do you think it differed from today’s surgery?”

-Answers to Quiz Questions
+Answers to Questions in the Activity

 Q1.
 Which hip do you think needs surgery?